-Almond Thumbprint Cookies filled with Triple Berry Jam is a much easier Christmas cookie recipe than what I had been doing every year.
+Almond Thumbprint Cookies filled with Mixed Red Berry Jam is a much easier Christmas cookie recipe than what I had been doing every year.
 Many years ago, I stole the original recipe for these cookies from my mom, which calls to roll the almond cookie dough into crescents.
 Everybody at Christmastime literally begs me to make them, and I usually triple the batch.
-This year, I shaped them into traditional thumbprint cookies and added some Triple Berry Jam in the center.
+This year, I shaped them into traditional thumbprint cookies and added some Mixed Berry Jam in the center.
 What an upgrade to an already scrumptious dessert, both in terms of taste and ease!!
 I also baked some of these Almond Thumbprint cookies with Organic Fig Marmalade by Navarino Icons, some with Cherry Chai Jam, and some with Pear Jam with Apricots & Honey.
 All of them were delicious, and none of them lasted on the plate very long.

 A little kid with a BIG sweet tooth

 From the time I could walk and talk, I started to help my mom around the kitchen – especially when she was baking desserts for our family.
 I handed her utensils she asked for, stirred things, and eventually learned how to measure ingredients.
 What was my reward for all this help?
 I ALWAYS got to lick the bowl when she was done.
 Bewildering though, as my craving for cake, and pie, and other sweets grew, my mom’s production of these goodies didn’t increase proportionally.
 No problem, I soon learned enough (and grew tall enough to reach the stove) that I started baking myself!!!
 To this day I still like to bake, and I make Christmas cookies every year.
 I don’t want to say they are famous, but there are at least 10 people who ask me every year when I’m baking my cookies.

 Almond Christmas Crescents become Jam-filled Almond Thumbprint Cookies